 I went into information services, where I did all the things, from crimping ethernet cables to hiring IT guys to building relational databases.

 And then the world wide web happened.
 And the world never looked back.

 The journey to UX got pretty wild.
 Like many others, I enjoyed the .com boom, when to know things like sql, php and css, was to be indispensable.
 Then, like many others, I suffered through the bursting of bubbles and financial recessions that followed, when to know how to design and build websites was still pretty handy, but no longer a guarantee of employment.
 But I knew that I was on the right path, so I stayed on it through the ups and downs.
 Technology is changing the world, and I knew it was a privilege to be a part of it.

-And now I'm UX Director at a wonderful digital agency here in Ottawa called Industrial, where I continue to wear several hats but I don't crimp ethernet cables.
+And now I'm in UX.
+I wear several hats but I don't crimp ethernet cables any more.